FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Spatialisation_technology_Speaker_Arrangement.md

 > *Computing and using the Normalize function.*

-_!> With a Spat Revolution Essential license, blocks cannot use an arrangement containing more than twelve speakers.
+!> With a Spat Revolution Essential license, blocks cannot use an arrangement containing more than sixteen speakers.

 Note: Managing the **Speaker Configuration** includes the ability to <code>Delete</code>, <code>rename</code>,  <code>import</code> configuration(s) from a file, or <code>export</code> configuration(s) to a file.
 Note that SPAT Revolution’s predefined speaker arrangements can’t be deleted or renamed, but duplicating them (making a copy) will allow you to edit the arrangement thus starting from an existing configuration.